Julio Jones: Early life

 Julio Jones was born on February 8, 1989, as Quintorris Lopez Jones in Foley, Alabama.
-His mother, Queen Marvin, raised him and his brother alone, since his father left him when Jones was just 5 years old.
+His mother, Queen Marvin, raised him and his brother alone, since his father left when Jones was just 5 years old.
 Jones grew up in a violent neighborhood.
-Jones attended Foley High School in Foley, Alabama, where he played wide receiver for the Lions high school football team.
+He attended Foley High School in Foley, Alabama, where he played wide receiver for the Lions high school football team.
 During his high school career, Jones quickly achieved recognition.
 In his junior year, he caught 75 passes for 1,306 yards and had 16 touchdowns.
 People referred to him as "Waffle House" because he was always open.
 He participated in the high school Under Armour All-America Game.

 In addition to football, Jones was a starter on the basketball team and was a standout track athlete.
 He was the state champion in the long jump (24–2 or 7.40m) and triple jump (47–5 or 14.52m) in both 2006 and 2007.
 He was named the 2006–07 Gatorade T&F Athlete of the Year in the state of Alabama.
 He was the state champion in the high jump (6–6 or 1.98m) during the 2007 indoor season.
 He was named All-county selection in 2005, 2006, and 2007.
 He won Mr. Alabama Track & Field athlete of the year in 2007.
 He also competed as a sprinter in 2008 and posted a personal-best time of 11.13 seconds in the 100-meter dash at the Class 6A Section 1 Meet, where he placed second.

 Considered a five-star recruit by Rivals.com, Jones was listed as the No. 1 wide receiver in the nation in 2008.
 On February 6, 2008, Jones committed to the Alabama Crimson Tide on National Signing Day, announcing his decision live on ESPNU.